-In our last episode, we had our analytical detective, Decision Tree took center stage to wow us all.
+In our last episode, we had our analytical detective, Decision Tree, take center stage to wow us all.

 Ever meet someone in your neighborhood who seems to know what everyone else is up to?